conanc/CV/README.md

 ## Head of Product Engineering, [Cervest](https://cervest.earth)
 ### London, 03/2019 - Today

 As the second engineer in the company I've been involved in our product journey from an early stage, and have taken on the responsibility of running the Product Engineering team.
-We deliver the client-facing applications, whose purpose is primarily to deliver sophisticated visualisations.
-We present historical and forecast data to our users to enable sustainable decision-making and risk analysis for land-based assets.
+We deliver the client-facing applications, whose purpose is primarily to deliver sophisticated visualisations to our users to enable sustainable decision-making for land-based assets.
 I find myself variously recruiting, mentoring, acting as scrum master, defining requirements with the Product team, engaging in user research and taking an active hand in our company culture and direction, as well as ensuring successful design and implementation of our core systems.
-As it's a small company I've been involved in building our data pipelines that run highly intensive batch jobs to process remote sensing (satellite) data for the entire globe.
-I also have a hand in our comms, mission, product strategy and cultural expression.
+As it's a small company I've built out data pipelines that run highly intensive batch jobs to process global remote sensing (satellite) data.
+I also participate in our comms, mission, product strategy and cultural expression.

 Tech stack: Clojure(Script) / Datomic / Material Design / SASS / Heroku / PostGIS / Docker / lots of AWS

 ## Technical Lead, [Entrepreneur First](https://www.joinef.com)
 ### London, 06/2017 - 03/2019

 Heading up the engineering function at EF, I was responsible for building the team from scratch and providing systems to multiply the effectiveness of the company's operations.
-EF is defining a category, so product discovery and strategy were important components of my work here.
+EF is defining a category, so product discovery and strategy (user interviews, prototyping) were important components of my work here.
 The tools were primarily social ones, as the business is a people-first enterprise.

 Tech stack: Clojure(Script) / Postgres / Datomic / Bootstrap